Blog

 Conclusion: The Best of Both Worlds

 What truly sets The Botanic apart is its commitment to creating an environment that supports retirees to live a purposeful retirement surrounded by nature and world-class amenities.
-For retirees seeking a retirement village that offers the very best in modern living while embodying luxury, connection, wellness, and joy, look no further than The Botanic Silverdale on the beautiful Hibiscus Coast.
+For retirees seeking a retirement village that offers the very best in modern living while embodying luxury, connection, wellness, and joy, look no further than The Botanic Hibiscus on the beautiful Hibiscus Coast.

 Get in touch today by calling Michelle, Jan, or Kathryn on 0508 268 264 or emailing hello@thebotanic.co.nz